CLARE: Continual Learning for Vision-Language-Action Models via Autonomous Adapter Routing and Expansion: Evaluation

 \subsubsection{Evaluation Protocol}

-After each continual learning stage~$n$, we evaluate the policy on all previously learned tasks~$\mathcal{T}_1,\dots,\mathcal{T}_n$ using~100 rollouts per task.
-The evaluations are conducted over 50 distinct initial configurations of relevant objects, with each configuration used twice.
-We average all results across three random seeds.
+After each stage~$n$, we evaluate the policy on all previously learned tasks~$\mathcal{T}_1,\dots,\mathcal{T}_n$ using~100 rollouts per task (10 in the real world), with different initial configurations of relevant objects.
+We average all simulation results across three random seeds.